-- Medical status assessment - NYHA and CCS class (see MOO) - Vital signs, and weight (only at every 12 month clinic visit) - Modified Morisky medication adherence survey - Lifestyle assessment as per PACE (only at every 12 month visit) - Lifestyle counseling as per PACE - Brief symptoms/QOL assessment will be collected - Hospitalization assessment will be collected - Endpoint will be assessed - Obtain lab results from participant's treating physician for lipids (preferably fasting), liver transaminases (when indicated).
-HbA1c (only in participants with diabetes at every 12 month visit).
-If not available these tests should be obtained by the participant's treating physician or the study staff. - The study team, in collaboration with the treating physician(s), will evaluate effectiveness of medical therapy and optimize as needed according to guideline recommendations and study algorithms
+- Medical status assessment - NYHA and CCS class (see MOO) - Vital signs, and weight (only at every 12 month clinic visit) - Modified Morisky medication adherence survey - Lifestyle assessment as per PACE (only at every 12 month visit) - Lifestyle counseling as per PACE - Brief symptoms/QOL assessment will be collected - Hospitalization assessment will be collected - Endpoint will be assessed - Obtain lab results from participant's treating physician for lipids (preferably fasting).
+If not available lipid tests should be obtained by the participant's treating physician or the study staff. - The study team, in collaboration with the treating physician(s), will evaluate effectiveness of medical therapy and optimize as needed according to guideline recommendations and study algorithms